tuyenluong/note-repo/noteRepo/English/ENG - How can we defind a noun is countable or not.md

 ----

 #English
-#Done

 > I'll prepare and someday my chance will come.
 > — <cite>Abraham Lincoln</cite>

-Expand further from [[ENG - Counable and uncountable nouns]], we can identify the nouns is countable or not by there meaning, such as:
+Expand further from [[ENG - Countable and uncountable nouns]], we can identify the nouns is countable or not by there meaning, such as:

 | COUNTABLE MEANING                                                                 | UNCOUNTABLE MEANING                                                                   |
 | --------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |